BrianFarnhill/ScalingWebApps/guides/1-start.md

 began).

 Click on the "Edit" button at the top of the screen in Locust and change the test numbers to 100 users and a hatch rate of 10.
-This will double the traffic to our site, take a moment to observe the changes to the response time of the URLs locust is testing, you should see another dramatic increase in the load time of the /data endpoint.
+This will double the traffic to our site.
+Take a moment to observe the changes to the response time of the URLs locust is testing, you should see another dramatic increase in the load time of the /data endpoint.

 Now change the number of users in the load test to 500 (hatch rate 50).
-This should be enough load to start seeing the failures number in locust start to go up, as now the /data url is no longer able to respond quick enough, which now breaks the application for our users.
+This should be enough load to start seeing the failures number in locust start to go up, as now the /data url is no longer able to respond quick enough.
+Our users are now seeing failed requests.

 Press the stop button at the top of the screen for locust to end the load test.
 It's time to start making some changes to improve the availability of the site.